abilandz/PH8124/Lecture_3/Lecture_3.md

 which touch
 /usr/bin/touch
 ```
-It is completely equivalent to execute in the terminal the command name, e.g. **date**, or the full absolute path to the corresponding executable, i.e.
+It is completely equivalent to execute in the terminal the command name, e.g. **date**, or the full absolute path to the corresponding executable:
 ```bash
 date
 Mon Apr 27 16:12:06 CEST 2020